Your experiences of pain after a breast augmentation are unique, but there are some things to expect.

-There's no getting around it - breast surgery causes trauma to your nerves and when those nerves are healing, well, you'll know it!
+There's no getting around it - breast augmentation causes trauma to your nerves and when those nerves are healing, well, you'll know it!

-Nerves get stretched by your implant and by swelling, and the signals they send to your brain are disrupted during breast surgery.
+Nerves get stretched by your breast implant and by swelling, and the signals they send to your brain are disrupted during your breast augmentation.
 This is why areas on your breasts and nipples may feel numb after surgery.

 A bit like when you sit too long and an area of your body goes to sleep, those disrupted nerves will eventually 'wake up'.
 And when they wake-up (after swelling has gone down and they're no longer squashed) they start to send little test signals.